-The total of future minimum sublease payments expected to be received under non-cancellable subleases at 31st March, 2017 was £0k (£0k at 31st March, 2016).
+There were no future minimum sublease payments expected to be received under non-cancellable subleases at 31st March, 2018 or 31st March, 2017.

 The amounts recognised as an expense in Surplus or Deficit on Provision of Services are detailed below.